Punch The Monkey’s Viral Orangutan Plushie Is Back In Stock, Here’s Where To Get It

-Japanese macaque Punch has been going viral for his heartwarming story – and so has his stuffed toy.
+Japanese macaque Punch has been going viral for his heartwarming story – and so has his stuffed toy, which has been getting wiped off the shelves across the world.
 Here’s how you can get it in Singapore.

-Something small, cute, and furry has stolen everyone’s hearts – and no, it’s not another iteration of Labubu (thank goodness that’s over).
+Something small, cute, and furry has stolen everyone’s hearts – and no, it’s not another iteration of Labubu (although Pop Mart has, in fact, launched a new Labubu x Sanrio blind box series).
 Despite us having just entered the Year of the Horse – which Tom Felton aka Draco Malfoy found himself becoming an accidental icon of – the internet’s latest obsession is a little monkey.
 You’d have seen videos of Punch, the baby Japanese macaque, making its rounds on your social media feeds by now.
 You might even have shed a tear or two over his story.

 Also capturing the attention of everyone is the orangutan plushie that Punch has been carrying around everywhere, a comfort toy that the zookeepers gave him after he was rejected by his mother and other primates in the group.
 This very plushie has also gone viral, and we bet some of you are also looking for a comfort monkey of your own.
 But before we dish the deets on where to get Punch’s monkey plushie in Singapore, here’s a little background on the star of the show himself.